namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 9/29/23
+- Have most of 1934 working so today will be updating the perform review page to use the new display types then a lot of testing

 ### 9/28/23
-- PR is up for that this morning
+- Finished 1949 with collapsible settings in template builder and order information for perform review - ready for testing
-- Going to start on 1934 - display types for each row
+- Spent rest of the day working on 1934 - adding the new display type dropdowns

 ### 9/27/23
 - Worked on 1949 - collapsible settings section for template builder and order information for perform review pages